richanna/Identity-Events/draft-ietf-secevent-http-push.md

 described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

-For purposes of readability examples are not URL encoded.
-Implementers MUST percent encode URLs as described in Section 2.1 of
-{{!RFC3986}}.

-Throughout this documents all figures MAY contain spaces and extra line-wrapping for readability and space limitations.
-Similarly, some URI's contained within examples, have been shortened for space and readability reasons.
+Throughout this documents all figures may contain spaces and extra line-wrapping for readability and space limitations.

 Definitions {#defn}
 -------------------